asraarwani/DataStructuresAndAlgorithms/README.md

                 16. Delete all nodes greater than X
                 17. Delete all nodes smaller than X
                 18. Delete first occurrence of a given node
+                19. Swap k-th node from begining with k-th node from end in singly linked list

          1. Doubly linked list